sbjorkholt/ISSSV1337_2022/Week 1/Day2.md

  3. Add a description of what you've done and why.
  4. Click "Push".

+See the video on this page for a demonstration.

 Some of you, if not all, will almost certainly get trouble with Github during this course.
 We will deal with them as they arise.
 Since this is a learning space which increases the risk of errors, we also recommend keeping a backup of your repository.
 This can seem cumbersome, but it's a part of the learning process.
-In the end, working with Github will prove vastly superior to many alternatives, such as sending code over mail.
+In the end, working with Github will prove vastly superiour to many alternatives, such as sending code over mail.